lisatshona/Intro-to-HTML-CSS/README.md

 **BOOLEANS**

 They are presented by True or False.
 Booleans function is used to find out if the expression is true or not.
 Operators (==,>,<) are used to compare.
 Everything within a value is True and everything without a value is False.
 It is useful to store them in variables to keep track of their values & change them over time.
 Conditional statements are used to perform different actions based on different conditions.
+We compare Logical And Operator, then Logical Or Operator.
 If statement is used to specify a block of a code to be executed, if a specified condition is true.
 Else statement used if the same condition is false.
 Else if to specify a new condition to test, if first condition is false.
 Switch to specify many alternative blocks of code.
 It is evaluated once.
 The value of expression is compared with the values of each case.
-Break is used to break out of the switc block.
+Break is used to break out of the switch block.
 Default specifies the code to run if there is no case match.
+JavaScript Sprints contains algorithm and data structures.
+The gold code practical was a bit complicated, else statements were used to compare situations.
+Other than that they are not difficult.